-This trend notwithstanding, bricks-and-mortar retailers will welcome the finding that even though showrooming is widespread (31%), its opposite – 'reverse showrooming' – is more prevalent: some 34% did their research online before buying in store
+This trend notwithstanding, bricks-and-mortar retailers will welcome the finding that even though showrooming is widespread (31%), its opposite – 'reverse showrooming' – is more prevalent: some 34% did their research online before buying in store, The Drum noted.

 A separate Deloitte survey of 2,000 adults and 21 retailers established that, in certain sectors, online shopping did not cannibalise high street sales.
 Thus, 95% of sales of women's dresses online were in addition to in-store spending.

 Andy Street, managing director of retailer John Lewis, told the Financial Times that the online-offline divide was far too simplistic, noting that customers who used both channels spent four times more with the store than those using only one channel.

 Ian Geddes, head of retail at Deloitte, said the study's findings suggested that "a broad presence across channels can in many scenarios positively influence store sales".